Guide to Alaska Airlines’ partners

 When it makes sense to book with Alaska partners

-It makes sense to book flights with Alaska partners in a few different scenarios, the most important of which is when you’re getting a good deal.
-If you are searching for awards through Alaska and you find a partner award for a lower number of miles, lower airline taxes and fees or both, it makes sense to book it over other options.
+It can make sense to book flights with Alaska partners in a few different scenarios, the most important of which is when you’re getting a good deal.
+If you are searching for awards through Alaska and you find a partner award for a lower number of miles, lower airline taxes and fees or both, it may make sense to book it over other options.

 You can also utilize Alaska partners to book award flights to destinations the airline doesn’t fly to on its own.
 Remember that Alaska Airlines serves just over 120 destinations, although its main operations center around: